 The acid sounds in “Erosion” introduce the release with a rather sinister atmosphere, enough to bring hair to stand on its end.
 The layering of dreamy chords, infinitely echoing bleeps and waves of the kick’s quickening pace, creates a rather sci-fi charm.
 A bit like reading about the adventures aboard the Nautilus in Jules Verne’s 1870 publication, 20,000 Leagues Under the Sea, Mora’s seemingly modular synthesised elements interpret a vivacious abyss.

 As if going further down into the inky blackness, recurring elements continue to draw a haunting, enchanting picture.
 The contrasting dynamic between these releases and IDO’s more ambient house feel shines through in the tracks “Hydrosphere” and “Doppler Shift”.
-Percussive tones break through the surface and compliment the more drone-ish textures, leaving a hypnotic, trance inducing continuation to the sculpted journey.
+Percussive tones break through the surface and compliment the more drone-ish textures, leaving a hypnotic, trance-inducing continuation of the sculpted journey.
 A sense of urgency characterised by the distinct, move-inducing hats of “Doppler Shift” brings a climax to the sonic storytelling.

 As Mora continues to curate diverse journeys for the many facets of lived experience through sound, be it meditative or dance-oriented, there is peace of mind in knowing that drawing the line of where one label’s sound distinguishes from another is a done practice.
 For those who have followed IDO’s growth, reassurance lies in the authenticity it will keep as a guiding pillar, with EDO providing a fresh source of output and novice possibilities, as vast as the hydrosphere itself.